nazarbaklanov/taxi-service/README.md

 This is an educational project.
 Which have to show how to work with database via JDBC, with Java Servlet and divide code into different levels.

 # Project has next features:
-- Registration form
+- Registration form;
-- Cars (show all / add / delete)
+- Cars (show all / add / delete);
-- Drivers (show all / add / delete)
+- Drivers (show all / add / delete);
-- Manufacturers (show all / add / delete)
+- Manufacturers (show all / add / delete);
-- Add driver to car
+- Add driver to car;
-- Delete driver from car
+- Delete driver from car;
-- Display cars for logged driver
+- Display cars for logged driver.

 # Project represents N-layer architecture
 - Presentation layer;
 - Controller layer;
 - Service layer;
-- Data access layer;
+- Data access layer.

 # Database diagram:
 ![diagrama.png](diagrama.png)